ratewalamit/Ratewal_Notes/publishingWithReadTheDocs.md

   'content_width': '1200px',
 }
 ```
-**Step 2c** add a file wiht name ".nojekyll" without any content in docs folder to stop using jekyll
+**Step 2c** **Add a file with the name ".nojekyll"** without any content in the docs folder to stop using Jekyll.

-**Step3**: Once your conf.py is in place, edit the file named source/index.rst and add the file names of your notebooks (without the .ipynb extension) to the toctree directive.
-For an example,
+**Step 3**: Once your conf.py is in place, edit the file named source/index.rst and add the file names of your notebooks (without the .ipynb extension) to the toctree directive.
+For example,
 ```shell

 Welcome to Cosmology MSc course's documentation!